 Q100121: Screen recording for extended bug reports on a Mac

-SUMMARYWhen reporting a bug now and then it’s helpful to have a screen recording in addition to reproduction steps to help reproduce a problem.
+SUMMARYWhen reporting a bug it can be helpful to have a screen recording in addition to reproduction steps to help us reproduce a problem.
+This articles has instructions on how to easily capture a screen recording on MacOS.

 To capture a screen recording: